risonakamo/ehhistory/thelist.md

     - tab definitely moves to next field, moving back to the top if last field

 - parser runner needs logic to decide which parser to use
-    - on non valid pages, it will do nothing
+    - on non valid pages, it will do nothing (as it wont have permission)
+    - popup should still allow user to manually fill in the fields and submit
+- parser runner needs to return the type in the message sent back to the popup
+- popup needs to populate type field

-- popup needs to recieve data from parser runner and populate fields with it
+- ~~popup needs to recieve data from parser runner and populate fields with it~~
 - ~~make a page parser~~